-- Avocado– Ripe and firm avocadoes.
+- Avocado.
+Ripe and firm avocadoes.

-- Coconut cream– Must be from a can!
+- Coconut cream.
+Must be from a can!
 If you don’t have coconut cream, you can use chilled canned coconut milk (full fat).
 Simply discard the liquid portion (use it for this smoothie) and use up the firm cream that has formed on top.

-- Chocolate– The secret ingredient to take this mousse to another level!
+- Chocolate.
+The secret ingredient to take this mousse to another level!
 Chop up your favorite chocolate bar (I love using Lindt 78% or higher- These are keto friendly!) and melt it either in the microwave or stovetop.

 In a food processor or high speed blender (with ice blending capabilities), add your avocadoes and blend until smooth.
 Next, add the rest of the ingredients and blend until creamy and smooth.

-Tips to make the best avocado chocolate mousse
+Tips to make the best recipe

 - You must blend the avocado first, before adding the rest of the ingredients.
 If you blend it all together, you risk mini chunks of avocado remaining in the mousse.